Google denied summary judgment in patent dispute with Vringo

-Mobile phone software maker Vringo Inc's shares jumped 39 percent on Wednesday after a judge denied Google Inc a motion for summary judgment in a patent dispute.
+Oct 3 Mobile phone software maker Vringo Inc's VRNG.A shares jumped 39 percent on Wednesday after a judge denied Google Inc (GOOG.O) a motion for summary judgment in a patent dispute.

 Google was sued by Innovate/Protect Inc, which was acquired by Vringo.
 Vringo is seeking an award of at least $696 million from Google, financial website iStockAnalyst reported.